Ali0th/Kaessmann_Internship/README.md

-# KaessmannLabRotation
+# Kaessmann_Internship
-Scripts written in the context of my 3rd master’s lab rotation.
-Contains tools in R for GTF file exploration and sc-RNAseq data QC and analysis.
+Scripts written in the context of my internship at the Kaessmann Lab.
+Contains tools in R for GTF file exploration and analysis of intergenic reads origin.

-More specifically it contains the following scripts: